lanekatris/monorepo/software/js/packages/lanekatriscom/blog/2022-10/2022-10-09-pulumi-event-bridge-lambda-sns.md

 My thought is I'll just start everything from a pulumi TS folder to keep things simple since you should focus things on deploying and hosting them... not code organization which means NOTHING if it doesn't do anything.

 As I try to make things "simple" like pure functions you run into issues of how does your application logic get config?
 Pulumi is for infrastructure.
 I guess I could set an environment variable...

+Proxy integration doesn't work from the Pulumi example because their SDK versions didn't support API Keys because they use HTTP Api Gateway instead of REST.

 # Paradigm Now